wazuh/wazuh-documentation/source/ossec_splunk_reference_wazuh_dashboards.rst

 * **Use case**: To know the last file integrity check reports.
 * **Description**: A dashboard with the following elements:
-    * A chart displaying the count of changes over time.
+    * Count of changes over time.
 It's possible to filter the chart by agent name, registry key name, file name or type of change (File or registry).
-    * A chart displaying the files that have changed.
+    * Chart displaying the files that have changed.
-    * A panel with the ordered count of changes for files or registry keys.
+    * Ordered count of changes for files or registry keys.
-    * A panel with the last file changes.
-It displays the file name, date of change, old checksum and the new checksum.
+    * Last file changes (Displaying the file name, date of change, old checksum and the new checksum).

 Wazuh Dashboard
 +++++++++++++++